dssg/hitchhikers-guide/curriculum/4_programming_best_practices/living-in-the-terminal/README.md

 A useful cheatsheet:
 https://vim.rtorr.com/

-The essentials:
+**The Bare Necessities: **

 Vim has three modes:
 1. Normal: this is for normal movement through a file (press I for Insert, or V for visual)
 2. Insert: this is for editing files and adding text (press Esc to get back to Normal)
 3. Visual: this is for highlighting lines in files (press Esc to get back to Normal)

 ## Navigation:
  * Movement is through `h`, `j`, `k`, and `l`